How to read financial statements: a small business guide

 Financial statements typically cover these periods:

-- Annual periods, which give you a full year view for deeper analysis
+- Annual: full-year view for deeper analysis

-- Quarterly periods, which give you three-month snapshots for regular monitoring
+- Quarterly: three-month snapshots for regular monitoring

-- Monthly periods, which give you short-term tracking for more active management
+- Monthly: short-term tracking for active management

 Every financial statement includes four core components: